Raguram-N/The_Hindu/README.md

 ---

-## 🔮 Future Scope – AI-Powered Exam Intelligence Layer
+## 🔮 Feature enhancement Scope – AI-Powered Exam Intelligence Layer

 To further strengthen **retention, habit formation, and monetisation**, the **Keyword Subscription** feature can be extended into an **AI-powered Exam Intelligence Layer** focused on competitive exam aspirants.